Eww, My Dog Eats Litter Box Delicacies & My Cat Eats Plants & Paper!

 My son’s dog, Connor, started sneaking tootsie roll treats from Sammie’s litter box.
 It totally grossed us out for sure and as I walked into the living room there was cat litter all over the carpet…

 And this sweet Lil’ doggy was crunching on something.
-“What are you eating Connor?”
+“What are you eating, Connor?”

-As my son turned his chair around He stopped!
+As my son turned his chair around he stopped!
 But just for a moment and then Connor started licking the carpet.
 He told him to stop and I said;

-“What the heck is he eating?” and it was then that I realized he had helped himself to Sammie’s turds and I thought to myself again: Eww my dog eats cat poop from the litter box!
+“What the heck is he eating?” and it was then that I realized he had helped Sammie’s turds and I thought to myself again: Eww my dog eats cat poop from the litter box!